gamtiq/makef/README.md

 * It is possible to skip creating of some files by specifying `false`, `null` or `undefined` as content value.
 * Determine whether a file should be created and/or form a file content dynamically by using a function as value for the file.
 * Specify any correct path as a file name.
 The path will be resolved regarding current working directory.
 Any subdirectory will be automatically created.
+* Create a copy of another file by using `copyFile`.

 ```js
 // Create several files in current working directory